ruili33/TPO/README.md

 The training code is coming soon!

+## TODO
+- [ ] Clean and release the temporal preference data curation pipeline by March.
+- [ ] Clean and release the training code by March.

 ## Citation

 If you find this repository useful in your research or work, please consider citing our paper: